Cardiff City Stadium

 The North Stand of the Cardiff City Stadium is known as the Canton Stand after the area of Cardiff out beyond it.

-Turnstiles for the Canton Stand (Gate 4) are found in the very centre of the northern exterior, near to a hub for Matchday Ticket Sales and Collections, and the is also a set of turnstiles in the stadium’s northeast corner (Entrance 5).
+Turnstiles for the Canton Stand (Entrance 4) are found in the very centre of the northern exterior, near to a hub for Matchday Ticket Sales and Collections, and the is also a set of turnstiles in the stadium’s northeast corner (Entrance 5).
 You can find the Cardiff City Supporters' Trust is to the right of Entrance 5.